SigveLan/Master/README.md

 - Combine all SNP files to single file: snps_combine.py

-- Running the main SNP filter: main.py
+- Running the main SNP filter as above.
 - Extracting individual data for all missense SNPs (or other SNPs, depending): fetch_ind_data.py
     - Requires Linux